blazejba/jxgen/README.md

-# JaxGen: Generative AI with Jax
+# JxGen: Generative AI with Jax

-Welcome to JaxGen, a comprehensive repository dedicated to implementing foundational Generative AI models from scratch using Jax.
+Welcome to JxGen, a comprehensive repository dedicated to implementing foundational Generative AI models from scratch using Jax.

 # Models Covered
 - Variational Autoencoders (VAEs)